-With respect to the only marine ice sheet presently in existence, the West Antarctic ice sheet, the most important result in this paper is that marine ice sheets with overdeepenings can undergo hysteresis under changes in internal physical parameters (viscosity, slipperiness) or under changes in external forcing, notably through changes in accumulation rate or sea levels (figure 9).
-A similar hysteresis mechanism under accumulation rate changes has also been considered for tidewater glaciers in the much simpler models of Oerlemans and Nick [2005, 2006], but without a detailed consideration of the physics involved.

-The central parts of West Antarctica are significantly overdeepened compared with the continental shelf edge.
-Observations have shown that the grounding line in West Antarctica has retreated up to 1000 km since the last glacial maximum from a location near the continental shelf edge, and may continue to do so [Conway et al., 1999].
+- [76] With respect to the only marine ice sheet presently in existence, the West Antarctic ice sheet, the most important result in this paper is that marine ice sheets with over-deepenings can undergo hysteresis under changes in internal physical parameters (viscosity, slipperiness) or under changes in external forcing, notably through changes in accumulation rate or sea levels (Figure 9).
+A similar hysteresis mechanism under accumulation rate changes has also been considered for tidewater glaciers in the much simpler models of Oerlemans and Nick [2005, 2006], but without a detailed consideration of the physics involved. - [77] The central parts of West Antarctica are significantly overdeepened compared with the continental shelf edge.
+Observations have shown that the grounding line in West Antarctica has retreated up to 1000 km since the Last Glacial Maximum from a location near the continental shelf edge, and may continue to do so [Conway et al., 1999].
 A simple explanation for this phenomenon furnished by our theory is that, during glacial periods, the ice sheet undergoes hysteretic transitions from a small configuration centered around the Ellsworth mountains and Marie Byrd Land (possibly stabilized by the Ross and Ronne-Flichner ice shelves, see below) to a large configuration extending to the continental shelf edge, and that the reverse transition occurs at deglaciation.
-Conway et al. [1999] suggested sea level rise due to ice sheet melting in the Northern Hemisphere as a possible trigger for the abrupt onset of grounding line retreat after the last glacial maximum, and our results confirm this teleconnection between ice sheets as a strong possiblity.

-Another interesting aspect of the hysteretic behaviour of overdeepened ice sheets is that an ice sheet can easily form its own overdeepening over time through isostatic depression and subglacial erosion, and one can envision that an initially stable ice sheet may eventually develop hysteretic behaviour after carving out such an overdeepening.

-With respect to the present-day evolution of ice sheets, the overdeepenings of Thwaites and Pine Island glaciers [e.g. Vaughan et al., 2006] are obvious locations in which irreversible grounding line retreat could be triggered.
+Conway et al. [1999] suggested sea level rise due to ice sheet melting in the Northern Hemisphere as a possible trigger for the abrupt onset of grounding line retreat after the Last Glacial Maximum, and our results confirm this teleconnection between ice sheets as a strong possibility. - [78] Another interesting aspect of the hysteretic behavior of overdeepened ice sheets is that an ice sheet can easily form its own overdeepening over time through isostatic depression and subglacial erosion, and one can envision that an initially stable ice sheet may eventually develop hysteretic behavior after carving out such an overdeepening. - [79] With respect to the present-day evolution of ice sheets, the overdeepenings of Thwaites and Pine Island glaciers [e.g., Vaughan et al., 2006] are obvious locations in which irreversible grounding line retreat could be triggered.
 Moreover, the recent synchronous retreat of fjord-bound outlet glaciers in Greenland [Howat et al., 2005; Luckman et al., 2006] suggests that similar, abrupt and potentially irreversible retreat may also be possible in outlet glaciers in overdeepened channels, though it is still unclear precisely what has triggered the glacier retreat in Greenland.
-(In terms of our results, a decrease in coastal accumulation rates under a warming climate seems the most obvious candidate [see also Oerlemans and Nick, 2005, 2006], but the direct impact of warmer ocean waters discussed in section 4.3.2 is equally plausible).
+(In terms of our results, a decrease in coastal accumulation rates under a warming climate seems the most obvious candidate [see also Oerlemans and Nick, 2005, 2006], but the direct impact of warmer ocean waters discussed in section 4.3.2 or enhanced bed-slipperiness due to surface melt water input are equally plausible).

-The relationship between marine ice sheet hysteresis and Heinrich events is more difficult to determine.
-Heinrich events are epsiodic discharges of ice-rafted debris from the northern hemisphere ice sheets during the last glacial period, which have generally been associated with large discharges of sediment-laden icebergs from an ice stream situated in the Hudson Strait sector of the Laurentide ice sheet [Hem-Various glaciological mechanisms for Heinming, 2004].rich events have been proposed, among them thermallyregulated surges of the Hudson Strait ice stream [MacAyeal, 1993] and catastrophic break-up of an ice shelf fringing the mouth of Hudson Strait [Hulbe et al., 2005].
+[80] The relationship between marine ice sheet hysteresis and Heinrich events is more difficult to determine.
+Heinrich events are episodic discharges of ice-rafted debris from the northern hemisphere ice sheets during the last glacial period, which have generally been associated with large discharges of sediment-laden icebergs from an ice stream situated in the Hudson Strait sector of the Laurentide ice sheet [Hemming, 2004].
+Various glaciological mechanisms for Heinrich events have been proposed, among them thermally regulated surges of the Hudson Strait ice stream [MacAyeal, 1993] and catastrophic breakup of an ice shelf fringing the mouth of Hudson Strait [Hulbe et al., 2004].
 The possibility of a marine ice sheet instability mechanism was also raised by Clarke et al. [1999], though phrased by these authors in terms of the dynamics of tidewater glaciers.